DataDog/integrations-core/twemproxy/README.md

 <!-- xxz tab xxx -->
 <!-- xxz tabs xxx -->

-See [Datadog's documentation][9] for additional information on how to configure the Agent for log collection in Kubernetes environments.

 ### Validation

 [Run the Agent's `status` subcommand][6] and look for `twemproxy` under the Checks section.